mui/material-ui/docs/data/joy/core-features/global-variant/global-variant.md

 {{"demo": "LevelOfImportancy.js"}}

-As you can see from the demo above that global variants let you create meaningful user intefaces with least effort.
+As you can see from the demo above, the global variants let you create meaningful user intefaces with least effort.
 As a side benefit, dark mode will just work without any modification (click the setting icon at the top-right of the page and turn on dark mode).

 ## Atomic tokens

-Joy generates a global variant style by looking at the theme palette tokens.
+Joy generates the global variants by looking at the theme palette tokens.
 The tokens are atomic as if they are translated from the design tool to make customization easier.
 Developers can customize a specific CSS property of a given color scheme, variant, palette and state at a global level.

 Here are some of the theme's default `solid` variant tokens: